sara1594/Data_Analyst_Portfolio/README.md

 [`alcohol_consumption.Rmd`]()

 **Background :**
-I found an interesting dataset, alcohol consumption of secondary school students.
+I found an interesting dataset, "Student Alcohol Consumption", which is about secondary school students and their alcohol consumption.
+Drinking is a very common habit for many people.
+It brings us a lot of fun, but sometimes causes serious problems in our lives.
+Thus I wondered if I could bring any insights that would be helpful for students and their family with drinking problems through my case study of this dataset.

-**The goal of this project is to answer these questions ;**
+**The goal of this project is to answer this question ;**
-- Does alcohol consumption affect students’ health, how?
-- Does alcohol consumption relate to students’ school outcome, how?
+- Does alcohol consumption relate to students’ school performance, and if it does, what can they do to control drinking?

 **Technologies and Libraries :**
 R, SQL Server Management Studio (SSMS), Microsoft Excel